 The cost of a project largely depends on fuel and power consumption, since large construction sites use machinery that burns thousands of dollars a day.
 Control over expenditures, efficient management of refueling, timely maintenance, and upgrading machinery that uses too much power or fuel can make a significant difference in the final cost and duration of a project.
 Fuel sensors can do just that on a construction site.

 Some equipment, materials, and construction elements have specific storage requirements.
 In certain circumstances, proper storage will prolong the operational life of equipment.
 But there are also cases when keeping materials and construction elements in proper condition is project- and even life-critical.
 IoT in construction can be used to monitor temperature, humidity, pressure, and other metrics for warehouses, environments, and individual items and alert about any changes that can cause damage.

 - Real-time site maps

 We’re already used to wearing various smart devices, and the construction industry leverages them as well.
 Some wearables can monitor a worker’s body, tracking pulse, breathing, stress levels, etc. Wearables can also help to control labor hours of all subcontractors and the time workers spend operating machinery.
 (Handling equipment for too long may cause loss of concentration and decrease safety on the site.)
-The construction industry is even adopting advanced wearables such as smart glasses.
+With the IoT in construction industry, it’s even getting more common to adopt advanced wearables such as smart glasses.
 Enhanced with virtual reality (VR), augmented reality (AR), or mixed reality (MR), heads-up displays are used for planning modeling and on-site work, such as checking instructions and synchronizing changes.
 With multiple contractors and employees, glasses connected to the cloud can seriously improve performance and productivity.